AkariAsai/self-rag/README.md

 ```
 cd retrieval_lm
-bash training_7b.sh
+bash script_finetune_7b.sh
 ```
 For 13B model training, use `training_13b`.
-We use 8 A100 with 40 GRAM for 7B model training, and 4 a100 with 80 GB GRAM for 13B training.
+We use 8 A100 with 40 GRAM for 7B model training and 4 a100 with 80 GB GRAM for 13B training.
 7B should fit 1-2 A100 although training can be slow.

 ## Inference
 For the task evaluation conducted in the paper, please download the data [here](https://drive.google.com/file/d/1TLKhWjez63H4uBtgCxyoyJsZi-IMgnDb/view?usp=share_link).